ClnViewer/LibWchar2/docs/README-WINAPIEXT.md

 ### Installing LibWchar2 extension library

-The libwchar2 extension library build is designed for the `MSVC`/`MSVS` compilation environment.
+The libwchar2 extension library build is designed for the `MSVC`/`MSVS` or `MinGW`, `MSYS` compilation environment.
 Preparation for the assembly is done using the  `cmake` script.

-The sequence of steps for building an extension library if your version of `Visual Studio` or `Visual C ++` is using the external utility `cmake`:
+The sequence of steps for building an extension library if your version of `Visual Studio` or `Visual C++` is using the external utility `cmake`:

 #### Executing the `cmake` script for the command line

 - go to the `winext/build` directory in the repository.
-- execute the command `cmake` with the -G key, where the key parameter is the [version](https://cmake.org/cmake/help/v3.4/manual/cmake-generators.7.html#visual-studio-generators) of `Visual Studio` or `Visual C ++`:
+- execute the command `cmake` with the -G key, where the key parameter is the [version](https://cmake.org/cmake/help/v3.4/manual/cmake-generators.7.html#visual-studio-generators) of `Visual Studio` or `Visual C ++`, or predefined build-name string to `MinGW`, `MSYS`:

         cd winext/build

+        // to Visual Studio project
         cmake -G"Visual Studio 14"  ..
+        // or MinGW
+        cmake -G "MinGW Makefiles"  ..
+        // or MinGW CodeBlocks
+        cmake -G "CodeBlocks - MinGW Makefiles"  ..

         cmake --build . --target "ALL_BUILD" --config "Release"

 - Library output files after successful assembly and installation should be in the directory `winext/lib`.